WOODS

 · Live Bait Fish prohibited

-· Nearest Town: Show Low - lodging & restaurants, airfield, fuel for planes
+· Nearest Town: Show Low - lodging & restaurants,

 · Note: Campground nearby, Navajo County Park